jemmy512/book-notes/Cpp/cpp-core-guidelines.md

 * F.5: If a function is very small and time-critical, declare it inline

-* F.6: If your function may not throw, declare it noexcept
+* F.6: If your function must not throw, declare it noexcept

 * F.7: For general use, take T* or T& arguments rather than smart pointers